SDXorg/PySD-Cookbook/docs/analyses/getting_started/Installing.rst

 Upgrading PySD
 --------------

-PySD is a work in progress, and from time to time, we'll ipgrade its features.
+PySD is a work in progress, and from time to time, we’ll ipgrade its features.
 To upgrade to the latest version of PySD (or any of the other packages, for that matter) use the syntax:

 ::

    pip install pysd --upgrade